 Keep in mind the following strategies for safe and effective workouts at high intensities.

-• Incorporate a high intensity “finisher” at the end of your strength training: Timed tabatas, complexes, and sprints are a great way to finish your strength training routine.
+- Incorporate a high intensity “finisher” at the end of your strength training: Timed tabatas, complexes, and sprints are a great way to finish your resistance training routine.

 High intensity metabolic resistance training can provide the most bang for your exercise buck.
 This training can help you accomplish in 30 minutes what you might otherwise have accomplished in 60 minutes of steady state exercise—talk about efficiency!
 While steady state exercise (jogging, cycling, etc.) has many benefits, you just can’t beat high intensity metabolic resistance training when it comes to time-efficiency and effectiveness!